 On the contrary, not all medieval poems are lengthy and daunting to read.
 Here’s a list of short medieval poems that are quite interesting to read.

-Before mid-12th century, medieval poetry rarely mentioned love and romance as they were mostly about religion and its teachings.
-It was only after a decade, when passionate love stories began to flourish and were adapted.
-Stories of combat and war were eventually replaced with tales of love and women were exalted to higher status.
+Before the mid-12th century, medieval poetry rarely mentioned love and romance as they were mostly about religion and its teachings.
+It was only after a decade that passionate love stories began to flourish and were adapted.
+Stories of combat and war were eventually replaced with tales of love and women were exalted to a higher status.